Is Painting Stucco Worth It? See All the Pros And Cons

 Best Paint For Stucco

-For stucco homes in the U.S. Southwest, such as in Los Angeles, San Diego, Las Vegas, Phoenix, and Tucson, Dunn-Edwards Improved Performance Evershield® is the best seller of paint because it specializes in manufacturing paints for sunshine-drenched homes.
+For stucco homes in the U.S. Southwest, such as in Los Angeles, San Diego, Las Vegas, Phoenix, and Tucson, Dunn-Edwards Improved Performance Evershieldยฎ is the best seller of paint because it specializes in manufacturing paints for sunshine-drenched homes.

 Popular exterior color options that are available from Dunn-Edwards in 2020 include Stonish Beige (LRV 44), Trail Dust (LRV 40), Wooded Acre (LRV 33), Wooden Peg (LRV 31), and Cottage White (LRV 30).
+Go for high LRV exterior colors if you live in a hot climate and want to reflect light away from the home to keep it cooler.
+The higher the LRV the lighter the color.

-A home made of mostly stone can be paired excellently for a cohesive façade such as B.M.
+A home made of mostly stone can be paired excellently for a cohesive faรงade such as B.M.
 Briarwood or SW Mega Greige.
 It will give your home the warmth of stone with an earthly shade of color.

 One of the best exterior colors for homeowners who prefer white to beige is S.W.
 Snowbound or S.W.
 Original White.
 However, if white is not your style, S.W.
 Neutral Ground offers a light neutral shade for an indistinct color preference.